CWEBBY/RealEstAIte/README.md

 1. Either use the Windows shortcut or, in the terminal, type 'nodemon' if you have it installed or 'node main' if you don't.
 2. Navigate to either 127.0.0.1:8080 locally or [THE IP OF THE SYSTEM]:8080 to view the site.

+#NOTE: If something happens to fail, go to the terminal window (inspect error if you wish to) and then type 'rs' (the Node Monitor command for 'restart server'), then, go back to a point prior to the error occurring.

 Project Specs:
 An N-Tier, SQL and NodeJS real estate website.